|Archive | Subscribe | Print Friendly | Send to a Friend | www.agchouston.org|

 ConsensusDocs has created a COVID-19 Resource Center for construction law and contract issues that provides a comprehensive analysis contract issues, including a sample notice letter, worker restriction orders across the United States, and a sample essential worker certificate.
 These tools provide an analysis for existing contracts impacts as well as proactive tools for contracts going forward.
 Read more.

 AGC Houston recently compiled a recommended practices document for jobsites in English and in Spanish.
 As we continue to monitor the situation, it will update it as needed.
-Be sure to check the AGC Houston COVID-19 Resources
+Be sure to check the AGC Houston COVID-19 Resources page frequently.

 What best practices are working for you?
 Let us know!
 Please send your commentsand photos to firstname.lastname@example.org.